The Value of Reward Lookahead in Reinforcement Learning: Examples

 Assuming this reward structure with the worst-case reward distribution, the full lookahead agent could reach all rewards and collect them, thus collecting $V^{H,*}(P,r)=\sum_{k=1}^H\sum_{a\in\Acal}r_k(s_k,a)$ (as in \Cref{eq: full info value upper bound}).
 Similarly, a one-step lookahead agent could move forward in the chain using the policy $\pi_k(s_k)=a_1$ while effectively collecting all rewards and achieving the same value (see \Cref{eq: one-step value}).
 In contrast, a no-lookahead agent would have to choose a single reward to collect, obtaining a value of $V^{0,*}(P,r)=\max_{k\in[H], a\in\Acal}r_k(s_k,a)$.
 The resulting CR for this reward structure would be

 where the inequality is since there are only $A-1$ rewarding actions, and equality is achieved when all expected rewards are equal.
 Notably, the reward structure in the prophet problem is near-worst-case; one could verify that for chain MDPs, it holds that $CR^H(P)\ge \br*{1-\frac{1}{e}}\frac{1}{AH}$.
 This is due to the second part of \Cref{theorem:fullInfoCR}, using the following policy: for all chain states $k\in[H]$, move forward w.p. $\pi_k(a_1\vert s_k)=1-\frac{1}{H}$ and play any other action $i>1$ w.p. $\pi_k(a_i\vert s_k)=\frac{1}{(A-1)H}$.
 At the absorbing state $s_T$, play uniformly $\pi_h(a_i\vert s_T)=1/A$.
-This simple example provides two important insights. \begin{enumerate} \item \emph{Hardness versus one-step lookahead}: chain MDPs exhibit the worst-case CR versus one-step lookahead agents.
-A central reason is that to move towards rewarding states (forward in the chain), agents must take non-rewarding actions ($a_1$) -- there is a tradeoff between gathering instantaneous rewards and moving to future rewarding states. \item \emph{Easiness versus full lookahead}: as previously mentioned, the CR between one-step and full lookahead agents is the well-known prophet inequality and is at least $1/2$; In other words, for chain MDPs, the information-gain from one-step-to full lookahead is marginal compared to the value of one-step versus no-lookahead.
+This simple example provides two important insights.

+\emph{Hardness versus one-step lookahead}: chain MDPs exhibit the worst-case CR versus one-step lookahead agents.
+A central reason is that to move towards rewarding states (forward in the chain), agents must take non-rewarding actions ($a_1$) -- there is a tradeoff between gathering instantaneous rewards and moving to future rewarding states.

+\emph{Easiness versus full lookahead}: as previously mentioned, the CR between one-step and full lookahead agents is the well-known prophet inequality and is at least $1/2$; In other words, for chain MDPs, the information-gain from one-step-to full lookahead is marginal compared to the value of one-step versus no-lookahead.
 This is mainly because navigating to rewarding states is especially easy in chain MDPs -- the agent only has to move forward.
-In contrast, in environments where navigating to rewarding states is difficult (e.g., the tree environment described in the main results), there is a substantial gain to the full lookahead. \end{enumerate} These insights motivate two natural assumptions that reduce the CR.
+In contrast, in environments where navigating to rewarding states is difficult (e.g., the tree environment described in the main results), there is a substantial gain to the full lookahead.